-B2B and B2C startups don’t attract the same kind of profiles.
+B2B and B2C startups don’t attract the same kind of entrepreneurial profiles.
 A B2B entrepreneur is generally more pragmatic and process-driven.
 B2B entrepreneurs appreciate predictability and are usually more risk-averse than their B2C counterparts.

 B2C founders generally seek high-impact ventures.
 They want to build products they would love to use.
 Their businesses typically require a lot of users to scale and are high-risk, high-reward opportunities.

 Although B2B is often less sexy, founders can achieve the level of success of their choosing.
-There can be several small, medium and large businesses serving the same market need.
-B2B is not a “winner takes all” game.
+There can be several small, medium, and large businesses serving the same market need.
+B2B is not “winner takes all”.

 A B2B startup can solve a problem for a niche market and, if it fails, may be able to sell the technology it developed because it addresses a real problem.
 The same cannot always be said for B2C startups.